Preferencesoft/Bracketext/README.md

 ## Text macros language

+The Bracketext software has been rewritten in C++ and no longer uses JavaScript but Lua for macros.
+However, I still need to complete the macros.
+For now, Bracketext only generates HTML, but it will be able to generate Latex, for example, without any problems.
+The disadvantage of Bracketext is that a text must be accompanied by the macro file in order to be converted, and it is not a standardized language like SGML, HTML, etc.

-Bracketext is a macro language using only 4 symbols [ | ] and \' acting on the text in which the macros are placed when they are interpreted.
+Bracketext is a macro language using only 4 symbols [ | ] and \ acting on the text in which the macros are placed when they are interpreted. efl
 These symbols are used to form tags.
 These are always in the form:

 [tag_name] or [tag_name|param1|...|param_n].